 Michelle Dunn Marsh

-Michelle Dunn Marsh, Executive Director at the Photographic Center NorthWest, is also chief collaborator of Minor Matters Books.
-She is an award-winning book designer, editor, and arts advocate.
-She worked with the non-profit Aperture Foundation for fifteen years in a variety of roles, served as senior editor of art + design with Chronicle Books, and currently develops books and exhibitions with Jim Marshall Photography LLC.
+Michelle Dunn Marsh, Executive Director at Photographic Center Northwest (PCNW), is also the founder of Minor Matters Books.
+She is an award-winning book designer, editor, and arts advocate; at PCNW she oversees a certificate program, exhibition space and public education events.
+She collaborates with 5-7 artists annually on books through Minor Matters.
+Past experience includes the Aperture Foundation for fifteen years in a variety of roles, and senior editor of art + design at Chronicle Books.
 With a B.A. from Bard College and an M.S. in publishing from Pace University, she has dedicated herself to developing publications and educational programs to expand appreciation of significant photography.